brian-liu-24/scikit-learn2/doc/modules/preprocessing.rst

 Often it's useful to add complexity to the model by considering nonlinear features of the input data.
 A simple and common method to use is polynomial features, which can get features' high-order and interaction terms.
 It is implemented in :class:`PolynomialFeatures`::

     >>> import numpy as np
-    >>> from sklearn.preprocessing import PolynomialFeatures
+    >>> from sklearn1.preprocessing import PolynomialFeatures
     >>> X = np.arange(6).reshape(3, 2)
     >>> X
     array([[0, 1],